-A self-interest threat arises when EY has financial or other interests in your entity.
-Examples include where we have an investment in your entity; where we receive significant fees in respect of non-audit services; where we need to recover long outstanding fees; or where we enter into a business relationship with the Council.
+A self-interest threat arises when EY has financial or other interests in the entity.
+Examples include where we have an investment in it; where we receive significant fees in respect of non-audit services; where we need to recover long outstanding fees; or where we enter into a business relationship with the Council.